This page outlines the development of the National Policy Statement for Freshwater Management and the two suites of

-The NPS-FM 2011 was amended in 2014 to provide greater direction and support to help regional councils apply the requirements of the NPS-FM in a consistent way across the country.
+The Freshwater NPS 2011 was amended in 2014 to provide greater direction and support to help regional councils apply the requirements of the Freshwater NPS in a consistent way across the country.

 National framework for setting freshwater objectives

 A key feature of the 2014 amendments was the adoption of a framework for setting freshwater objectives for all water bodies.
 Objectives must, as a minimum, be set for two compulsory values: ecosystem health and human health for recreation.
 National bottom lines, based on robust science, have been adopted for the compulsory values.
 Objectives must be set above the national bottom lines.

 Science advice on the framework